 Winona’s videos of the Cassado Suite for Solo Cello have garnered many thousands of views on Youtube, as have videos done for Moving Head Productions and CBC.
 She has also been the cello soloist of such notable film scores as Atom Egoyan’s “Adoration” (2008), István Szabó’s “Being Julia” (2004), and the IMAX film “Under The Sea” (2009).

-Winona obtained her Bachelor of Music and Artist Diploma at the University of Indiana, where she studied with Janos Starker.
-Her other formative teachers were William Findlay, Vladimir Orloff and William Pleeth.
+Winona Zelenka began her career at age 22 as Associate Principal in the Liverpool Philharmonic Orchestra and won orchestral jobs with the National Ballet Orchestra of Toronto and the Hallé Orchestra in Manchester.
+She obtained her Bachelor of Music and Artist Diploma at the University of Indiana, and studied with the legendary Janos Starker.
+Ontario born and raised, Ms. Zelenka’s other main teachers include William Findlay, Vladimir Orloff, and William Pleeth.